 Some of those lessons were technical, around controlling fermentation temperature and controlling the microorganisms that were in ferment.
 Then also taking lessons of innovation and styling for a different palate.

 What are the characteristics of Westward American Single Malt whiskey?

 It is much more robust than is typical for Scottish malts, much more rich, has a heavier body and mouthfeel, and also a little bit sweeter.

 Because we haven’t produced a lot of off-flavours during our ferment.
 We have very little reflux in our stills.
 It’s almost like minimalist cooking.
-We take a larger cross section of the compounds that come through, the congeners.
+We take a larger cross-section of the compounds that come through, the congeners.
 Some of those appear to be sweetness, richness or fruitiness.
-Applying 21st century fermentation techniques, were able to do that.
+Applying 21st century fermentation techniques, we were able to do that.

 You also get sweetness from the barrel.
 We’re using new American white oak barrels.
 It produces a whiskey that’s rich and robust.
 There’s a flavour in there that’s familiar to the American whiskey drinker’s palate, brought up on bourbon, because of the barrel.
 The body and aroma are malt.